2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Method

 \subsection{Spiral Scanning for 2D Patch Extraction}

-The workflow of 3D to 2D transformation is illustrated in Fig.~\ref{fig:spiral_scan_flow}.
+The workflow of 3D to 2D transformation is illustrated in Fig.~\ref{subfig:single_spiral_scan}.
 Given a 3D cubic volume of size $d\times d \times d$, a sphere with a radius of $r=d/2$ is defined at the volume center.
-The spiral scanning process sample voxels from 3D coordinate space to generate a 2D image via the movement of a scanning line (shown in red dotted lines).
-During the scanning process, the starting point of the scanning line is always at the volume center but its end-point moves on the sphere surface from the topmost point to the lowest point at the bottom, while circling around the central axis counter-clockwise.
-Such a movement on a 3D space can be decomposed to two rotation angles: the azimuth (longitude) angle $\alpha\in[0, \pi]$ defining the movement vertically and elevation (latitude) angle $\beta\in[0, 2\pi]$ describing the horizontal movement.
+The spiral scanning process sample voxels from 3D coordinate space to generate a 2D image via the movement of a scanning line (shown in gray dotted lines).
+During the scanning process, the starting point of the scanning line is always at the volume center, but its end-point moves on the sphere surface from the topmost point to the lowest point at the bottom, while circling around the central axis (default parallel to the Z-axis) counter-clockwise.
+According to the patched 64 \textcolor{red}{$\times$} 64 \textcolor{red}{$\times$} 64 3D cubic, the heights of resampled images are always 32.
+Such a movement on a 3D space can be decomposed into two rotation angles: the azimuth (longitude) angle $\alpha\in[0, \pi]$ defining the movement vertically and elevation (latitude) angle $\beta\in[0, 2\pi]$ describing the horizontal movement.
 To make the transform discrete, the spiral scanning undergoes a sampling process.
 First, the movement is captured in steps by sampling two rotation angles at a fixed interval.
-We show the sampled steps using a sequence of surface points (dark solid dot) along the scanning trajectory on the sphere surface (dark solid lines).
+We show the sampled steps using a sequence of surface points (dark solid dots) along the scanning trajectory on the sphere surface (dark solid lines).
 Second, at each step, a fixed number of voxels are sampled along the scanning line in the 3D volume.
-All sampled voxels are rearranged in a 2D image sequentially as the sampling process goes, where rows indicate movement steps and each column is filled with voxels sampled on the scanning line.
+All sampled voxels are rearranged in a 2D image sequentially as the sampling process goes, where rows indicate movement steps, and each column is filled with voxels sampled on the scanning line.